This article was originally published on MedTech Intelligence.

-Ever since 2017, when the first robotics assisted surgery was performed in the country at Bangkok’s Ramathibodi Hospital, the Thai government has sought to invest in similar technology.
-The Thailand Board of Investment offers incentives to promote the manufacture of automation machinery, the assembly of robots and the manufacture of high-risk medical devices.
-Among those, there are an exemption from corporate income tax, for companies developing surgery assist robots, therapeutic robots and patient care robots.
+Ever since 2017, when the first robotics-assisted surgery was performed in the country at Bangkok’s Ramathibodi Hospital, the Thai government has sought to invest in similar technology.
+The Thailand Board of Investment offers incentives to promote the manufacture of automation machinery, the assembly of robots, and the manufacture of high-risk medical devices.
+Among those, there is an exemption from corporate income tax, for companies developing surgery assist robots, therapeutic robots, and patient care robots.

 Dinsow, an elderly care robot produced by Bangkok-based CT Asia Robotics, BUMBEE, a medical dispenser robot, and ROBODOCTOR, a remote diagnostic system, are also produced in Thailand.

 Singapore and Korea Both Home to Robotics Startups